-If a family meets income requirements as outlined in column 2 and 3 of the Income Eligibility Guidelines of this letter, the parents may designate that the state public funding assigned to their child will follow their child to an accredited non-public school.
-Depending on income levels, there are both full and partial Choice Scholarships.
+If a family meets income requirements as outlined, the Income Eligibility Guideline document of this letter, the parents may designate that the state public funding assigned to their child will follow their child to an accredited non-public school.
 Some people refer to Choice Scholarships as “vouchers.”
 For more information regarding school vouchers see the DOE guidelines at http://www.doe.in.gov/choice

 Eligibility for a Choice Scholarship (voucher)

 - Your child may be eligible for a Choice Scholarship voucher if you meet any one of the following criteria:

 - your child received a voucher and your family continues to meet the income guidelines

 - your child will be an incoming student at Prince of Peace and your child spent the previous two semesters in an Indiana public school, and your family meets the income guidelines

 Additional Eligibility Guidelines for Choice Scholarship